Jan 25: Ruta de la Cerámica-GP Castellón | |

 Each week I'm posting a photo of a winner of Paris-Roubaix, in year order.

-For this week, here is a photo of the first man across the line in the 1930 Paris-Roubaix, Jean Maréchal.
+For this week, here is a photo of one of the winners of the 1949 Paris-Roubaix, André Mahé.

 We have complete results for every edition of Paris-Roubaix.
 You can find them here.